qmk/qmk_firmware/users/ericgebhart/readme.md

 Thumb clusters can be chosen by layer with the value of **THUMBS_ARE**.

+The easiest way to see them is to look in *layers/thumbs.h*.

 At the core of the thumb clusters are a set of six keys which can be changed to a one of a set of keys, with settings in the config.
 Supporting a 4 key thumb cluster would just need a similar set.